 Experiences and value judgments

-At this point you're probably saying, "Joanna has failed".
+At this point you will probably say: "Joanna has failed".
 The truth is that you are using a metric as an indicator.
 This happens by assuming that the goal of the test was to get 100% of correct answers.
-This may be correct in school and college, but in the business context it's just value judgments - very subjective opinions.
+This may be correct in school and college, but in the business context they are just value judgments - very subjective opinions.

 To define or identify an indicator, let's add a little more information to the example.

-After evaluating over 15,000 tests performed on the same number of people, we found that Joanna had one of the highest scores, outperforming over 99% of those tested (indicator).
+After evaluating more than 15,000 tests performed on the same number of people, we found that Joanna obtained one of the highest scores, outperforming more than 99% of those tested.

 Moment I'm slow!
 It got interesting.
 Despite answering only 50% of the questions correctly, Joanna is in the top scoring 1%.
 What do you think now?
 Do you have any insight into Joanna and her performance?
 Do you feel that 99% says something to you?
 Can you offer a more objective opinion of Joanna and her test?